dwu006/gest/README.md

 *Teaching robots through gestures and demonstrations*

+A system that lets robots learn manipulation tasks through gesture recognition and human demonstrations, powered by vision-language-action models.

+---
 ## Overview

-GEST is an intelligent robotic system that learns complex manipulation tasks through natural human gestures and teleoperation demonstrations.
-The system combines real-time gesture recognition, wireless teleoperation, and imitation learning to create a seamless human-robot interaction experience.

-**The Problem:** Traditional robot programming requires extensive coding and expertise, making robotics inaccessible for everyday tasks.

-**Our Solution:** A gesture-controlled system where humans can teach robots new skills through natural demonstrations, which the robot then learns to perform autonomously using Vision-Language-Action models.

-### What Makes This Special?

-- **Natural Interaction**: Control robots with simple hand gestures
-- **Wireless Teleoperation**: Operate robot arms remotely over WiFi
-- **Imitation Learning**: Robots learn from demonstrations, not programming
-- **Multimodal Data**: Synchronizes robot state, actions, and camera feeds
-- **Scalable**: Adapts to various tasks without retraining the entire system
+GEST bridges the gap between humans and robots through natural interaction.
+Instead of writing complex code, you simply show the robot what to do through gestures and demonstrations.
+The robot watches, learns, and then performs the task autonomously.

+**The Challenge:** Programming robots for everyday tasks is hard and requires expertise.

+**Our Approach:** Let people teach robots the way they'd teach another person - through gestures and demonstrations.
+The robot learns from watching and can then do the task on its own.

+We use HuggingFace's Small VLA model to enable robots to understand visual scenes and take appropriate actions based on what they've learned.

 ---